ymurong/study-notes/interview/python-sde/hr.md

   - References deduplication (fastapi)
   - Adyen: fraud detection (fastapi)
 - ignore other more statistical/analytical knowledge (causal, graph)

+Data science master in University of Amsterdam, available beginning of Avril 2023 for job opportunities.

+Related Projects:

 # How to keep Tech Update
 ## Sources